FAQ's: Your Questions Answered

 While the environment that we walk in results in the majority reasons we slip and fall, not all accidents can be totally attributed to another’s conduct.
 Physical and mental limitations, such as poor vision or the inability to cognitively recognize an obvious danger have been known to cause accidents on a regular basis.
 Wearing poor, or no, footwear can inhibit your ability to maintain balance, increasing your chances to fall and injure yourself.

 Liability for injuries suffered as the result of falling on another’s property is sometimes not as clear as you would think.
 If you have the misfortune to fall on another’s property you may have a claim for your injuries.
 You need the help of a qualified personal injury attorney to be sure you receive all the benefits you are entitled to, and that your rights are fully protected.
-The Law Office of Dan Newlin & Partners are exactly those types of attorneys.
+Dan Newlin Injury Attorneys are exactly those types of attorneys.
 Our firm has helped over 10,000 injured people with personal injury claims, and would be honored to assist you.
 Call us today at (407) 888-8000.
 The call is free, but the advice could be priceless.